amingilani/spring-boot-tutorial/README.md

 ### Spring Boot

-Getting up and running with a Spring application can be daunting, that's why Spring Boot "takes and opinionated view of building Spring applications and gets you up and running as quickly as possible."
+Getting a Spring application running can be tedious and daunting.
+That's why Spring Boot "takes and opinionated view of building Spring applications and gets you up and running as quickly as possible."

 The idea is that Spring Boot lets you bootstrap your project, and then gets out of your way as the project starts becoming more complex.

+Spring boot also uses a large amount of convention over configuration, so a lot of times *things just work.*

 ## Building the application

 Let's break this down into subtasks:

+0. **Bootstrapping with Spring Initializer**
+  Precursors to the project

 1. **Making A Web App**
   A Spring MVC app that serves static content